kishanlalchoudhary/Git_Commands/README.md

-# Git Commands and Practices Documentation
+# Git Commands

-This repository contains a detailed guide on essential Git commands and best practices.
+This repository contains a detailed guide on essential Git commands.
 It serves as a comprehensive reference for mastering Git and improving collaboration workflows.

 ## Purpose